 The first webinar, Engineering Innovations in Response to the Challenges of the Pandemic, was broadcast on April 19.
 It focused on the initial phase of the pandemic, when, amid crippling widespread shortages, engineers availed themselves of whatever resources were on-hand to quickly and effectively apply them to the problems created by the pandemic.
 Speakers highlighted examples of such efforts in the United States, United Kingdom, and China and participated in a roundtable discussion with additional experts invited to offer their perspectives and insights on the challenges confronted and the solutions developed.
 This webinar may be viewed via the link above.

-Engineering Innovations Empowering Recovery from the Pandemic—the second webinar in the series—will be held on Friday, July 23, beginning at 9am EDT in the United States, 2pm BST in London, and 9pm China Standard Time.
-This event will address how engineers sought to limit exposure to the virus and accelerate the dissemination of vaccines through the application of both established and novel technologies.
-Presentations will address ventilation and virus control for mass passenger transportation in China; the development and testing of a new vaccine delivery system that might improve COVID-19 vaccination in the developing world; and the influence of indoor airflows and effectiveness of engineering approaches to controlling airborne disease transmission in buildings.
+Engineering Innovations Empowering Recovery from the Pandemic—the second webinar in the series—was held on July 23.
+This event addressed how engineers sought to limit exposure to the virus and accelerate the dissemination of vaccines through the application of both established and novel technologies.
+Presentations included ventilation and virus control for mass passenger transportation in China; the development and testing of a new vaccine delivery system that might improve COVID-19 vaccination in the developing world; and the influence of indoor airflows and effectiveness of engineering approaches to controlling airborne disease transmission in buildings.
 A roundtable discussion then addressed in these topics in greater detail, along with examinations of engineering approaches developed to prevent human infections from food and food packaging; the design and implementation of a COVID rapid-testing program, and a social enterprise tackling last-mile vaccine-cold chain issues.
 The video of this webinar may be accessed via the link above.

-The final webinar Engineering for a Healthy and Resilient Future will be held in fall 2021, will consider how the lessons learned from the COVID-19 pandemic can be applied to increase resilience to future crises.
+The final webinar Engineering for a Healthy and Resilient Future will be held October 20, 2021, and will consider how engineers can apply the lessons learned from the pandemic to enhance our ability to quickly and effectively react to future crises.